cmnordt-collab/dashboard/orbit-workbook/FEEDBACK_TEMPLATE.md

-# Help Me Name This (And Tell Me If It's Actually Useful)
+Help with this project

 From Carrie

-Hi sisters,

-I'm building something for people like us—people with ADHD brains who lose things, get paralyzed by long task lists, work irregular hours, and need capture methods that work with real life (voice, handwriting, phone, paper, whatever).
+I'm building an ADHD dashboard like the one I made for myself that helps with problems like getting paralyzed by long task lists, working irregular hours, and needing capture methods that work with real life (voice, handwriting, phone, paper, whatever).

 It's a hybrid physical + digital system: a working journal where you design your personal operating system once, then use it however you need.